maker-660/OptQK-TSB/README.md

 # git
-Here, the dynamic experimental results of the paper are stored in GIF format, representing animated graphs.
+The repository here contains the dynamic experimental results figures for the paper.
+The dynamic graph is stored as a file named "animated graph.gif".